newque/newque/README.md

 - `logs/` is created when starting Newque and contains the output and error logs.
 - `lib/` contains the libraries needed to run Newque, it must be located in the same folder as the `newque` executable

+## Concepts

+__Atomics__

+When Writing a batch of messages, they can be flagged as `atomic`.
+They will be treated as one.
+They'll have a combined size of `1`, and all be written and/or read at once.

+__Raw__

+A Channel can enable the option `raw`.
+Atomics don't exist in this mode.
+Performance is marginally better for all non-atomic messages.
+The ElasticSearch backend requires this option to be enabled.

 ## Configuration files

 ### Main configuration file (`newque.json`)